nealbarshes/nealbarshes.github.io/index.md

 As an academic vascular surgeon, I work to develop cost-effective, resilient and equitable strategies to prevent leg amputations.

-This contains a portfolio of resources I am sharing to help others with research, policy ad outreach efforts intended to reduce leg amputations.
+This contains a portfolio of resources I am sharing to help others interested in reducing the rate of leg amputations.

 ### Patient education brochures

-<i>Guard your Feet</i> is a ~500 word brochure written to help persons at risk for foot ulcers and amputation with:
-1. Understanding how diabetes can lead to foot ulcers and infections.
+<i>Guard your Feet</i> is a ~500 word brochure written to help persons at risk for foot ulcers and amputation with understanding how diabetes can lead to foot ulcers and infections and quantifying amputation risk.
+It helps people reduce their amputation risk, recognize a foot infection, and develop a contingency plan if infection does develop.
-2. Quantifying amputation risk
-3. Actions that reduce amputation risk
-4. Recognizing foot infection
-5. Developing an contingency plan for treatment

-This brochure is written at the 8th grade level with minimal technical language.
-Fantastic people here in Houston have helped translate it into 9 other languages.
+This brochure is written at the 8th grade level with minimal technical language and has been reviewed by patients.
+Fantastic colleagues here in Houston have helped translate it from English into nine other languages.
 Please feel free to download and distribute these brochures.
 Use them to start a conversation with your patients.

 1. [Guard your Feet, English](https://github.com/nealbarshes/AmputationPrevention/blob/main/01%20Guard%20your%20Feet%20%5BENGLISH%5D.pdf)
 2. [Protega los Pies, Spanish](https://github.com/nealbarshes/AmputationPrevention/blob/main/02%20Protega%20los%20Pies%20%5BSpanish%5D.pdf)